leortizm/mastering_git/readme.md

-## Hello, Git !
+## Hello everyone, wlecome to my Git guide !

-I'm adding this from
+Yo!
+Johnny here!

-feature-branch
+I'm adding this from  feature-branch